unicef/giga-meter-backend/docs/DEVICE_TOKEN_AUTH.md

-# Device Token Authentication
+# Device Token Authentication with Nonce Validation

 This document describes the device token authentication system implemented in the NestJS application.
-This system provides secure token-based authentication for devices using device fingerprints or UUIDs.
+This system provides secure token-based authentication for devices using device fingerprints or UUIDs, enhanced with nonce validation to prevent replay attacks.

 ## Overview

 The device token authentication system works alongside the existing Bearer token authentication without interfering with it.
-It uses AES-256-GCM encryption to generate secure, time-limited tokens for device-based authentication.
+It uses AES-256-GCM encryption to generate secure, time-limited tokens for device-based authentication, and implements nonce validation using Redis to prevent replay attacks.

 ### Key Features

 - **Secure Encryption**: Uses AES-256-GCM with random IVs and authentication tags
 - **Device-Based**: Tokens are tied to specific device fingerprints or UUIDs
 - **Time-Limited**: Tokens expire after 24 hours by default
+- **Replay Attack Prevention**: Nonce validation ensures each request can only be used once
+- **Redis Integration**: Uses Redis for distributed nonce storage with TTL-based cleanup
 - **Non-Interfering**: Works alongside existing Bearer token authentication
 - **Comprehensive Testing**: Full unit test coverage for all components